 • People suffering from a disease that hinders their ability to absorb certain vitamins and minerals

 Keep in mind that certain supplements may not be right for you.
 They could also interact with medications you are currently using.
 So before taking a vitamin or mineral supplement, ask your pharmacist for advice.

-To avail yourself of this service, you may need to book an appointment with your family pharmacist.
 Ask a member of the pharmacy team for more details.
 Some Uniprix-affiliated pharmacies also offer an online appointment booking service.
-To locate the store nearest you providing this service, click here.
+To locate your nearest store providing this service, click here.